Agustín Fernández (composer): Career

+Music and style

+Fernández's music reflects a synthesis of twentieth-century European modernism and Latin American musical traditions.
+While his early compositions drew upon post-tonal harmony and complex rhythmic structures, his later works increasingly explored Bolivian folk traditions, integrating rhythmic and melodic characteristics of genres such as taquirari, cueca, yaraví, and morenada into contemporary concert music.

+Fernández often transforms traditional musical materials into original thematic and structural ideas.
+His works are noted for their highly developed textures, contrapuntal writing, expressive harmonic language, and attention to instrumental colour.
+His catalogue encompasses orchestral, chamber, solo instrumental, vocal, electroacoustic, and operatic compositions.

+Musical works

 Fernández's work has been performed and acclaimed internationally, featuring at festivals such as Focus!, Summergarden (New York), ISEA (Montreal), International New Music Week (Bucharest), Latin American Music Festival (Caracas), Huddersfield Contemporary Music Festival, London International Opera Festival and many others.
 Some of his folk arrangements have been singled out for their wide appeal.

 Misa de Corpus Christi, first premièred in La Paz under the twenty year-old composer's direction in 1978, was later destroyed and then recomposed in 2009 for performances in 2010 and 2011.

 While his first electroacoustic work, the opera Teoponte, had mixed reviews on its London première (1988), the also electroacoustic Wounded Angel (1989) was generally well received internationally and was released twice on commercial recordings.
 His second opera, The Wheel (1993), was generally considered a success on its London première by Royal Opera House's now extinct Garden Venture.
 Also well received were two subsequent works for baritone, choir and orchestra: Approaching Melmoth, premièred in 2000 with Thomas Allen as the soloist, and Notes from Underground (2016).
 Upon the New York première of his String Quartet No. 2 Sin tiempo (a Koussevitzky commission), one reviewer commented “…this city needs a Fernández festival”.

 Fernández has been a regular visitor to Romania for speaking engagements and performances of his work, especially at the Sigismund Toduță International Festival in Cluj-Napoca and also at the SIMN Festival in Bucharest.
 In 2018 the Music Academy Gheorghe Dima of Cluj-Napoca awarded him an honorary doctorate.

-In his native country he has been awarded prizes such as Golden Charango (1971), Honour to Merit (1975), National Composition Prize Sesquicentennial of the Republic (1975) and Meritorious Citizenship of Cochabamba (2016).